 - Schlegelmilch House at 517 S. Farwell available for rental.
 Guests expected to follow local health department recommendations.

-- Meeting rooms unavailable
+- Meeting rooms available starting May 1

 - Minimum number of employees on site.